 Okay, okay… let’s get something straight here.
 My time in Japan was somewhat like a series of ‘best-day-trips’ one day after another.
-But Shōdoshima will always be a special place.
+But Shōdoshima will (maybe) take the cake.
 It was a beautiful day and I was in great company, that’s always going to make things instantly better.
 Let me show you why I want to go back and explore more!

 Shōdoshima is the second largest island in the Setō Inland Sea.
 The island is part of the Kagawa prefecture and is just north of Takamatsu… you know, the city with that beautiful park.
 The name literally means “small bean island”.
 That would refer to the azuki bean, but nowadays it more or less refers to the olives.
 The island has traditionally been a producer of soy sauce and now is even better known for its olive plantations.
 Talking about olives, yes… that would remind of you of Italy and Greece… and the island does!
 It has a Mediterranean atmosphere, with it’s olive trees everywhere and a beautiful white Grecian windmill.

 OK, now you know about Shōdoshima.
-I stayed in Takamatsu when I visited the Island.
+Let me tell you about the day, as you may know: I stayed in Takamatsu when I visited the Island.
 My friend Yuka, who I met in Kyoto and Osaka, has family (which I met in Osaka too) who were planning on staying with relatives during Golden Week.
 And, surprise surprise, we would be in the same area around the same time.
-They were so kind to invite me to enjoy a day on Shōdoshima with them… so that’s what I did.
+They were so kind to invite me to enjoy a day on Shōdoshima with them… so that’s exactly what I did.

-I arrived in the harbour of … I actually don’t know, there are a couple of harbours at Shōdoshima.
-But we met up soon after I left the giraffe-boat, and immediately went for lunch.
-My first time nagashi–sōmen was bloody fantastic.
-(I told you I had a great day this day, didn’t I?)
+I arrived in the harbour of … I actually don’t know(?), there are a couple of harbours at Shōdoshima.
+But we met up soon after I left the giraffe-boat, and immediately went for lunch: onto my first time nagashi–sōmen — which was bloody fantastic.
+(I told you already I had a great day this day, didn’t I?)

 After lunch we actually just toured the island by car, visited several places with great views.